Your information, what you need to know

 Where multiple copies of the same information is requested the surgery may charge a reasonable fee for the additional copies.

 Patients will need to provide proof of identity to receive this information.
+We will not share information relating to you with other individuals without your explicit instruction or without sight of a legal document.

 Patients may also request to have online access to their data, they may do this via the NHS App (www.help.login.nhs.uk – What is NHS login?), or via the practices system.
 If you would like to access your GP record online visit www.newwokinghamroadsurgery.nhs.uk – Register for Online Services.